jobomat/capito/readme.md

 If you only want to use the Maya portion of capito (Rig-Tools etc. for Übungen CG) you can skip this and continue with 3.2.
 To setup the Captio pipelining tools on Windows right-click on install_windows.bat and choose "Run as Administrator".
 The installation process will take several minutes depending on your internet connection.
 The install script will create various Python virtiual envs, set some system environment variables.
 You will be asked, if you would like to download FFMPEG.
 If you don't already have FFMPEG installed or are not familiar with setting environment variables, I recommend to say yes.
 Otherwise you can create an environment variable called "FFMPEG" which points to the installed ffmpeg executable (fmpeg.exe on windows).

 ## 3.2 Setup for Maya
-Just drop the file *maya_drop_installer.py* into the *viewport* of a running Maya instance (Outliner or other editors will not work!).
+Just drop the file *maya_drop_installer.py* into the *viewport* of a running Maya instance.
+Dropping it into the Outliner or other editors will *not* work!
 You will be presented with a summary of the installation process.

 If you get presented an error (Red line down to the right in Maya) it's likely that pymel wasn't installed with Maya.
 See (1) in this case!